Meet the team

 Rodi Lee - Outdoor Learning Practitioner

 Rodi joined the Parks Trust in October 2016.
-She has a Science Degree in Zoology and a Level 3 qualification in Education and Training.
+She has a Science Degree in Zoology, a Level 3 qualification in Education and Training, and has completed courses in Bushcraft, safeguarding and supporting activities for those with learning difficulties and living with Dementia.
 To embrace the great outdoors Rodi spent over a year in the tropical rainforests of Borneo where she carried out research into the conservation of mammals, crocodiles, amphibians and various invertebrates.
 Since her degree Rodi has pursued a career in outdoor learning spending the last seven years working with various charities and organisations in the education sector including country parks, educational farms and animal rescue centres.
 Rodi has a special interest in encouraging young people to discover and explore the beauty and diversity of nature found in their local parks.

 Rodi’s favourite British living things are Robins and Hedgerows.

 Outdoor Learning Volunteers

 Lesley Townsend, Nadyne Coles, Dudley James, Ian Haynes, Sue Armstrong, Meelie Clarke and Tony Perkins.

 All our volunteers have many years’ experience in education and outdoor learning, being ex-head teachers, teachers and nursery nurses.
 They provide valuable support to the outdoor learning team on sessions and will often help lead elements as they have vast knowledge of the natural world.
 They are fully trained in all our sessions and hold current first aid certificates.